22 September 2010

 To complete a joke established early in the film about bowleggedness, Kralik makes every lady's dream come true and reveals his skinny legs, complete with sock garters.
 Lubitsch crowns the picture with other fine scenery--a lingering shot of the Christmastime streets of Budapest.
 The fake snow and real bustle make for a perfectly romantic ending (I once spent a decidedly less picturesque Christmas Day working retail in a Las Vegas casino, about which no film has yet been made).

-The Shop Around the Corner is a perfect sneak attack for an impromptu December night in with your sweetheart.
+All in all, The Shop Around the Corner is a perfect sneak attack for an impromptu December night in with your sweetheart.
 What am I saying?
 My plot will be ruined if I try to pull the move on anyone who reads this blog...

 No comments: